lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 Table Joins
 ===========

-In the example below, the Source and CcdVisit table are joined in order to obtain the date and seeing from the CcdVisit table.
+Below, the Source and CcdVisit table are joined in order to obtain the date and seeing from the CcdVisit table.
 Any two tables can be joined so long as they have an index in common.

-Note that the example below demonstrates how to rename (nickname) columns and tables using ``AS``, and also applies a spatial constraint, a temporal constraint (using ``obsStartMJD``), and constraints on the band, extendedness, and flux value.
+This query also renames (nicknames) columns and tables using ``AS``, and applies a spatial constraint, a temporal constraint (using ``obsStartMJD``), and constraints on the band, extendedness, and flux value.

 Additional external resources on SQL table joins: